Last modified: May 24, 2009

 We all have our personal favorites for which we look forward to sampling every year: For me, it's Artichoke Gratinee from Bing's; for Tom, it's Bananas Foster, some years provided by Applebee's, some years from Coffee Bean.

-One rule of thumb that we follow is that we try to stay away from foods that we eat regularly outside of the ToB, such as pizza or beef on weck.
+A rule of thumb that we follow is that we try to stay away from foods that we eat regularly outside of the ToB, such as pizza or beef on weck.
 Other foods, such as the wonderful potato pancakes and rouladen from Scharf's, we know we like, and will save for a visit to the restaurant itself.
 For us, Taste of Buffalo is a chance to sample foods we've never eaten, to check out restaurants we've never patronized, and to have fun with the surprises that come with these choices.

 One thing is for sure: with so many different kinds of foods, it's hard to go hungry!
 A word of warning: For an average family, it's not hard to spend $80-$90, so budget accordingly (when I first wrote this paragraph in 2000 I said $30-$40, how times have changed).